rbartolonbarrios/data-professsional-survey-dashboard/README.md

 - Average Salary: This visualization showcases the average salary range among the survey respondents, giving insights into the earning potential within the data profession.

 ## Visualization
-To view the Power BI dashboard, you can check out the visualization as a [PDF file](https://github.com/rbartolonbarrios/data-professsional-survey-dashboard/blob/main/DataProfessionalDashboard.pdf) or download the Power BI file from this repository.
+To view the Power BI dashboard, download the **DataProfessionalDashboard** Power BI file from this repository.